amirdashtii/Q/README.md

 ## Inter-Service Communication
 - **API Calls**: Services expose RESTful APIs that other services can consume.

 ## Deployment
 Services can be deployed independently using Docker or Kubernetes.
 Each service has its own Dockerfile and deployment configuration.

-## Deployment
-Services can be deployed independently using Docker or Kubernetes.
-Each service has its own Dockerfile and deployment configuration.